semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

     return float(val.replace(",","."))
 ```

-First, we create a function that takes as parameter each value of columns as a string and replace each occurrence of a comma with a point and return a float data type.
+First, we create a function that takes as a parameter each value of columns as a string and replaces each occurrence of a comma with a point and returns a float data type.

 ```python